Article

 The oldest section of the sprawling Pescadero Creek Park Complex, Memorial Park offers camping, picnicking, day hiking and the chance to marvel at old-growth redwood forest.

-Adding to the time traveling effect, Memorial Park is San Mateo County’s oldest public open space, purchased in 1924.
+Adding to the time traveling effect, Memorial Park is San Mateo County’s oldest public open space, established in 1924.
 FDR’s Work Projects Administration built many of the restrooms, roads and picnic sites; and they look it, in a really good way.
+Modern renovations to bathrooms and other facilities have taken place in the 2020s, in a really good way too.

-Towering trees stand guard over rock-hewn picnic tables and fire pits that are so beautifully crafted and artfully moss covered they seem more like ancient ruins than functioning eateries.
+Towering trees stand guard over rock-hewn picnic tables and fire pits that are so beautifully crafted and artfully moss covered they seem more like ancient ruins than functioning eateries (note that many have been upgraded but you can still find some that endure).
 But pull up a patch of redwood sorrel among the ferns and stay, cause it’s all here for you.

 And that’s just the picnic area.
-Memorial Park covers an entire 499 acres, including a Pescadero Creek swimming hole, visitor center, camp store, campsites and awesome day hikes.
-Memorial’s larger neighbor, Pescadero Creek County Park, is also accessible from the Hoffman Flat Trailhead via Old Haul Road.
+Memorial Park covers an entire 673 acres, including a Pescadero Creek, visitor center (renovation underway with end of 2024 ETA), camp store, campsites and awesome day hikes.
+Memorial’s larger neighbor, Pescadero Creek County Park, is also accessible from the Hoffman Creek Trailhead via Old Haul Road.
 Bikes are allowed on this road but no other park trails.

 Hunt for huckleberry thickets (watch out for poison oak!) while keeping an eye out for bright black and blue Steller’s jays, redheaded acorn woodpeckers, raccoons, skunks and squirrels.
-Splash around in the Pescadero Creek swimming hole, but be respectful of resident or spawning steelhead trout and the banana slugs sliding along the banks.
+Splash around in the Pescadero Creek swimming hole (dam was removed in 2015 but you can still get in the water), but be respectful of resident or spawning steelhead trout and the banana slugs sliding along the banks.

 A FINE PLACE TO CHILL: Stay cool in some very deep shade and the occasional coastal fog come summer, or set up camp while exploring the entire Pescadero Creek Complex.